-The Acting Matrix is a series of principles, tools, and exercises that shape the artist’s ability to live truthfully under imaginary circumstances with personal, professional pride.
+The Elysium Aesthetic Technique is a series of principles, tools, and exercises that shape the artist’s ability to live truthfully under imaginary circumstances with personal, professional pride.

 THE TARGET: Personal warm-ups that always take the actor from the rules of the "daily body" into the permissions of the Acting Instrument.